 After market analysis and data gathering, defining objectives is the next essential step of a successful rebranding template.
 A company must have long-term and short-term goals to achieve in a specific time frame.
 Having well-defined goals and a benchmark system helps companies to model and predict the impact of strategic rebranding initiatives.

-This allows companies to strategically allocate their time, budget, and resources to tactics statistically more likely to achieve their desired results.
-Rather than a generic approach, brands can develop focused plans that directly address their objectives.
+This enables companies to strategically allocate their time, budget, and resources to tactics that are statistically more likely to achieve their desired results.
+Rather than adopting a generic approach, brands can develop targeted plans that directly address their specific objectives.

 Some examples of potential rebranding objectives include: